 The LF's dependency on lidar coverage was already shown in previous work (Theuer et al., 2020b).
 Here, we focused on the SF's sensitivity to missing turbine data.
-In case of failing measurement devices or maintenance operations, wind speed and wind direction information might be missing or inaccurate for some turbines during periods of time.
-Here, we analyzed how the SF's forecast skill is affected by missing turbines.
-To do so, we randomly excluded an increasing amount of wind turbines as the origin of wind vector propagation for the whole analyzed time period.
+In the case of failing measurement devices or maintenance operations, wind speed and wind direction information might be missing or inaccurate for some turbines during periods of time.
+Here, we analysed how the SF's forecast skill is affected by missing turbines.
+To do so, we randomly excluded an increasing amount of wind turbines as the origin of wind vector propagation for the whole analysed time period.
 We will refer to the number of turbines considered as turbine availability in the following.
-In Figure 6 we compare the forecast availability and the crps normalized with respect to 100% turbine availability for a number of exemplary turbines that have shown high forecast availability.
-The normalized crps in Figure 6 (b) only considers simultaneously available forecasts for all filter criteria.
-A reduction of turbine availability clearly causes a decrease in forecast availability and skill for all of the analyzed turbines.
+In Fig. 6 we compare the forecast availability and the crps normalized with respect to 100 % turbine availability for a number of exemplary turbines that have shown high forecast availability.
+The normalized crps in Fig. 6b only considers simultaneously available forecasts for all filter criteria.
+A reduction in turbine availability clearly causes a decrease in forecast availability and skill for all of the analysed turbines.
 The impact of missing turbines increases with lower turbine availability.
-For GT36, for instance, a reduction of turbine availability from 100% to 50% reduces the forecast availability to 97% and increases the crps by 4.8%.
-Further reducing turbine availability to only
+For GT36, for instance, a reduction in turbine availability from 100 % to 50 % reduces the forecast availability to 97 % and increases the $\overline{\text{crps}}$ by 4.8 %.
+Further reducing turbine availability to only 25 % lowers the forecast availability by another 10.6 % and increases the $\overline{\text{crps}}$ by 11.5 %.
+A similar behaviour can be observed for turbines GT35 and GT42.
+Only for turbine GT56 do the forecast availability and crps change rather linearly.